TeunBoekholt/individual-assignment-IoT/README.md

 * The LLM gives the LoRa task highest priority because of 'timing'.
 In my implementation I purposefully didn't do this because I want to always prioritize generating and sampling the signal.
 To me it seems acceptable to have the LoRa transmission be a little late, though we don't want to miss any samples.
 * The LLM uses LMIC, which (as I understand it) is a library used for briding the gap between LoRa (the physical hardware) and LoRaWAN (the networking protocol)
 * The LLM adds a 10% safety margin to the Nyquist Frequency.
+* The LLM uses mutexes, which it explained – after I prompted it some more – are basically keys used for the synchronous used of variables to prevent (for example) one task from writing variables that are currently being read.
+This actually seems like very useful functionality, and in hindsight I will look into for designing the FreeRTOS pipeline for our group project.
+* The LLM doesn't specify for each task what core to use.
+It explained it did so as to